SM City Santa Rosa: The Core

+iQor, a global managed services provider, celebrated the opening of its new center with a ribbon-cutting ceremony on April 27, 2018.

 SMDC Park Residences

 The Park Residences at SM City Santa Rosa has a 14-tower, mid-rise residential condominium project with a total of 1,864 residential units and is located at the back of the mall.
 It also features an expansive central park that is inspired by New York City's Central Park.